-Discrimination and harassment behavior is a form of misconduct that violates this policy and in some cases may constitute discrimination that is in violation of federal and state law.
-When evaluating complaints of hostile, offensive or abusive conduct the County will consider both current legal standards and County Policy.
-Examples of harassment, discrimination, and prohibited unlawful behavior include, but are not limited to:
+Discrimination and harassment behavior is a form of misconduct that violates this Policy and in some cases may constitute misconduct that violates federal and state laws.
+When evaluating complaints of hostile, offensive, or abusive conduct, the County will consider both current legal standards and County Policy.
+Examples of harassment, discrimination, and prohibited behavior include, but are not limited to:

-- Harassment behavior of any kind that is verbal, physical, visual, or electronically communicated based upon a protected classification.
-Examples of prohibited unlawful behavior include but are not limited to, the following: - Speech such as epithets, derogatory comments, offensive remarks or slurs and lewd propositioning on the basis of a protected classification.
-This includes inappropriate sex-oriented comments on appearance, including dress or physical features, or race-oriented stories and jokes. - Physical acts such as assault, impeding or blocking movement, offensive touching, or any physical interference with normal work or movement when directed at an individual on the basis of a protected classification.
-This includes pinching, grabbing, patting, propositioning, leering, or making explicit or implied on-the-job threats or promises in return for submission to physical acts. - Visual insults, such as derogatory posters, cartoons or drawings related to a protected classification. - Circulation or posting of written materials or electronic circulation of jokes, messages, cartoons, pictures. - Conduct that affects or interferes with an individual's job performance that creates a hostile, offensive, or abusive working environment.
+- Discrimination is the unequal treatment of individuals with respect to the terms and conditions of their employment, based on their membership in a protected classification. - Harassment is unwelcomed verbal, physical, visual, or electronically communicated conduct based on a person's actual or perceived membership in a protected classification.
+Examples of prohibited behavior include but is not limited to, the following: - Speech such as epithets, derogatory comments, offensive remarks or slurs and lewd propositioning based on a protected classification.
+This includes inappropriate sexoriented comments on appearance, including dress or physical features, or raceoriented stories and jokes. - Physical acts such as assault, impeding or blocking movement, offensive touching, or any physical interference with normal work or movement when directed at an individual based on a protected classification.
+This includes pinching, grabbing, patting, propositioning, leering, or making explicit or implied on-the-job threats or promises in return for submission to physical acts.

-- Sexual harassment is illegal and is a form of sex discrimination forbidden by federal and state law.
-The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as: - Unwelcome sexual advances, requests for sexual favors, and other acts of a sexual nature when such conduct is made either explicitly or implicitly as a term or condition of an individual's employment; or - When rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - When such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating hostile or offensive working environment. - Other examples of types of conduct which may constitute sexual harassment include: - Explicit sexual propositions, preferential treatment in exchange for sexual favors, retaliating or getting back at someone who turns down sexual advances; - Sexual innuendos, suggestive comments; sexually oriented joking or teasing, jokes about gender specific traits; or - Dissemination of printed visual material, display or electronic communication of offensive or obscene jokes, messages, or pictures. - It is no defense to a claim of harassment that the alleged harasser did not intend to harass.
+- Visual insults, such as derogatory posters, cartoons or drawings related to a protected classification. - Circulation or posting of inappropriate materials including but not limited to jokes, messages, cartoons, or pictures, through written, electronic, or other means. - Conduct that affects or interferes with an individual's job performance when it creates a hostile, offensive, or abusive working environment. - Sexual harassment is illegal and is a form of sex discrimination under federal and state law.
+The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as: - Unsolicited and unwelcomed sexual advances, requests for sexual favors, and other verbal, physical, visual, or written conduct of a sexual nature directed at persons of the same or opposite sex when such conduct is made either explicitly or implicitly as a term or condition of an individual's employment. - When submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual. - When such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or otherwise offensive working environment. - Other examples of types of conduct which may constitute sexual harassment include: - Explicit sexual propositions, preferential treatment in exchange for sexual favors, retaliating or getting back at someone who turns down sexual advances. - Sexual innuendos, suggestive comments, sexually oriented joking or teasing, or jokes about gender specific traits - Dissemination of printed visual material, display or electronic communication of offensive or obscene jokes, messages, or pictures. - All harassers, including both supervisory and non-supervisory employees, may be held personally liable for harassment or facilitating and/or promoting such harassment. - It is no defense to a claim of harassment that the alleged harasser did not intend to harass.